Pros and Cons of Minimalism

 Below I'm going to address the pros and cons of five issues within minimalism.

-#1: Be willing to commit and sacrifice.
+#1: Be willing to commit and forego.

 Con: It's difficult to embrace a minimalist lifestyle.